 As we age, our Mobility takes on increasing importance.
 No one wants their mobility compromised, much less see it disappear altogether.
 One of the most upsetting issues affecting seniors and usually one of the first things to disappear is one’s driver’s license.
 Governments have taken notice that seniors are now the demographic most involved in vehicular accidents as well as the age group most likely to die as a result of one.
+Seniors’ mobility issues are a big concern both for the senior and for society at large.

 Other Mobility issues for seniors can begin with difficulty walking, ascending or descending stairs, standing from a sitting position, or getting into or out of bed.
 Mobile aids may become a necessity when pain, weakness and balance become issues.
 Denial that we require certain aids can be dangerous because falling is something seniors want to avoid; broken hips, broken legs or broken ribs can create numerous other complications which are entirely preventable.